Articles in this section

 Customize the Users tab using the filter options at the top:

 Note: The User drop-down filter will only appear for users configured in Activity Alignment.
-For best practices and detailed instructions, see our Activity Alignment Configuration Guide.
+For best practices and detailed instructions, see our Configuration Guide: Activity Alignment.

-The User Details panel at the top will give you a complete picture of user performance and compare productive and core activity time, revealing improvement opportunities and unlocking personalized coaching strategies.
+The User Details panel at the top provides a comprehensive view of user performance, comparing productive and core activity time to reveal opportunities for improvement and unlock personalized coaching strategies.
 Click on any user's assessment for tailored coaching recommendations based on their work patterns.
 See this article's Analyzing the Activity Alignment data section to learn how to read and analyze the data in this table.

 The User Activity Summary panel at the bottom includes the Category Breakdown.
-It shows the Core and Non-Core categories where users spend the most time, with percentages of their productive time for each.
-By analyzing this breakdown, managers can help team members maximize time spent on high-value work.
+It displays the Core and Non-Core categories, showing where users spend the most time, along with the percentage of their productive time allocated to each.
+By analyzing this breakdown, managers can help team members allocate their time more effectively to high-value work.

-The Activities to Maximize and Activities to Minimize sections provide deeper insights into specific applications and websites that consume most of the user's time, categorized as Core or Non-Core.
-Managers should reference this data before coaching conversations to offer targeted guidance about time management.
+The Activities to Maximize and the Activities to Minimize tables provide deeper insights into specific applications and websites that consume the most of the user's time, categorized as either Core or Non-Core.
+Managers should refer to this data before coaching conversations to provide targeted guidance on time management.

-The Core vs. Non-Core Activities by Hour of Day section breaks down when users focus on high-value work throughout their day.
+The Core vs. Non-Core Activities by Hour of Day section shows when users focus on high-value work throughout the day.
 This helps employees identify patterns in their work habits and avoid distractions during key periods.
-By studying data from top performers, managers can pinpoint effective habits that might benefit the entire team, such as dedicated time blocks for internal communications.
+By studying data from top performers, managers can identify effective habits that may benefit the entire team, such as setting aside time blocks for internal communication.

 Details tab

-The Details Tab is available in accounts with the Advanced Activity Details setting or the Screen Details Add-on.
+Note: The Details Tab is available in accounts with the Advanced Activity Details setting or the Screen Details (Add-on).

 The Details tab enables managers and leaders to drill one step further into employee activity, providing visibility into the title bars of websites and applications used by each team member.
-This provides more granular visibility into what employees are working on and can be used to quantify things like time spent on a specific project or a particular step in a process.
+This provides more granular visibility into what employees are working on and can be used to quantify aspects such as time spent on a specific project or a particular step in a process.

 Customize the Details tab using the filter options at the top:

-- App or Site: See which documents or pages a user works with in a particular application.
-This reveals what employees are actually working on and can help identify time-consuming process steps.
+• App or Site: See which documents or pages a user works with in a particular application.
+This reveals what employees are actually working on and can help identify time-consuming steps in processes.
 For example, while Salesforce may be a Core Activity for Sales Account Executives, the Details tab shows how they use it—adding opportunity notes, researching accounts, or following up on event leads.

-- Title Bar Filter: Search for keywords to track activity across all apps and websites.
+• Title Bar Filter: Search for keywords to track activity across all apps and websites.
 This helps quantify time spent on specific projects or customers.
-For example, entering a customer's name would show all related Salesforce records, presentation decks, and Zoom calls and the time spent on each during your selected period.
+For example, entering a customer's name would show all related Salesforce records, presentation decks, and Zoom calls, along with the time spent on each during your selected period.
 Tip: Select "contains" (not "equals") for more comprehensive results.
 Remember that searches are case-sensitive.

 Analyzing Activity Alignment data